jiang719/road-network-predictability/README.md

-## Quantifying Spatial Homogeneity of Urban Road System via Predictability of Graph Neural Networks
+## Quantifying spatial homogeneity of urban road networks via graph neural networks

-A graph neural network framework to obtain the spatial homogeneity index of a road network system (RNS)
+A graph neural network computing the spatial homogeneity index of an urban road network(URN)

 ## Introduction

-* Spatial homogeneity of an RNS measures the consistency of "network style" across different regions of RNS.
+* Spatial homogeneity of a URN measures the similarity of "network style" between the partial network and the whole network.
-It quantifies both the local and global structural properties of RNS, and have promising employments in congestion analysis, network optimization, urban planning evaluation, geodatabase refinement.
+It quantifies both the local and global structural properties of the URN, and has promising employments in congestion analysis, network optimization, geodatabase refinement, and urban transfer learning.
-* This GitHub page discusses a user-friendly approach to compute spatial homogeneity for RNS worldwide.
+* This GitHub repository discusses a user-friendly approach to compute spatial homogeneity for URN worldwide.
-* RNS classification, RNS SNDi calculation, social-economic factors relation analysis are also attached.
+* URN classification, URN SNDi calculation, social-economic factor relation analysis, intercity homogeneity analysis are also attached.

 ## Publication

-**Quantifying Spatial Homogeneity of Urban Road System via Predictability of Graph Neural Networks.**
+**Quantifying spatial homogeneity of urban road networks via graph neural networks.**
 *Jiawei Xue, Nan Jiang, Senwei Liang, Qiyuan Pang, Satish V Ukkusuri, Jianzhu Ma.*
 Submitted to Nature Communications, 2020.

 ## Requirements
-* Window system
+* Window System
 * Python 3.6
-* networkx 2.1 (Python package)
+* NetworkX 2.1 (A Python package)
-* osmnx 0.16.1 (Python package)
+* OSMnx 0.16.1 (A Python package)

 ## Directory Structure

-* **data-collection**: collect and preprocess the road network data for 30 cities in USA, Europe, and Asia.
+* **data-collection**: Collect and preprocess the road network data for 30 cities in the United States, Europe, and Asia.
-* **road-prediction**: perform the link prediction on RNS using 6 different encoders (such as relational GCN) and 1 decoder (DistMult) and get F1 scores.
+* **road-prediction**: Perform the link prediction on URN using 6 different encoders (such as relational GCN) and 1 decoder (DistMult) and compute F1 scores.
-* **road-classification**: implement the RNS classification and discover connection with F1 scores.
+* **road-classification**: Implement the URN classification and discover its connections with F1 scores.
-* **association-analysis**: conduct the correlation analysis between F1 scores and social-economic factors, network topology metrics.
+* **association-analysis**: Conduct the correlation analysis between F1 scores and social-economic factors, network topology metrics.
-* **intercity-homogeneity**: learn RNS features on city A and test link prediction on city B, get the asymmetric intercity homogeneity.
+* **intercity-homogeneity**: Get the inter-city homogeneity matrix by learning RNS features on city A and testing link prediction on city B.

-## Demo
+## Result
 Training and testing.

 <p align="center">